Speech-to-LaTeX: New Models and Datasets for Converting Spoken Equations and Sentences: Results and Discussion

 \subsection{Discussion and Limitations}

-To bridge the gap with practical applications, we incorporated mathematical sentences (\texttt{S2L-sentences}) and human annotation.
+To bridge the gap with practical applications, mathematical sentences (\texttt{S2L-sentences}) and human annotation were incorporated.
 However, our data does not fully capture real-world lecture conditions, where equations may be paraphrased, incomplete, or tied to visual content.
 Addressing this would require costly, fine-grained annotation of lecture recordings, which remains out of scope.

 Our work has several limitations.
 While S2L results are promising, they remain limited in scope and robustness.
 Post-processing LLMs often fail when ASR transcriptions are vague, and similarly, Audio-LLMs struggle with unfamiliar audio domains.
 More diverse training data is likely needed.
 Additionally, while synthetic data is helpful for augmentation, it remains less effective than human speech due to its lower complexity and variability.